-Attempting to juggle everything from school projects and essays to extracurricular sports and activities — not to mention maintaining a social life — is not an easy task.
-That’s where Sylvan’s study skills program in the Chicagoland can make a huge difference: we can help your pre-teen or teen effectively prepare for this exciting yet demanding phase in his or her life.
-We've specifically designed our study skills program for students in grades 4-12, focusing on “higher order” thinking skills and strategies such as time management, academic planning and interview preparation.
-After all, students with effective study skills are equipped to succeed not only in school and college but throughout the rest of their lives.
+Balancing homework, essays and projects with after school activities and part-time jobs — not to mention social events — can be quite the challenge.
+However, Sylvan’s study skills program in the Chicagoland can help ensure your teen is well-equipped for this thrilling yet turbulent period in his or her life.
+We have carefully designed our study skills program for students in grades 4-12, concentrating on “higher order” thinking skills including academic planning, strategic planning and expectation management Equipping your child with these skills can help make a big impact not only in school and college, but also in future careers.
 Find out how our tutoring experts in the Chicagoland can help your son or daughter achieve goals and conquer any workload.

 We Can Help With All Kinds of Study Skills, Including:

 Passing a test or exam is one thing, but there’s more to success in school than grades alone.
 That’s why our study skills tutors in the Chicagoland focus on the larger picture.
 We've designed our program to ensure your son or daughter is fully prepared for the growing workloads and expectations ahead.
 This includes diving into proven goal-setting strategies and study techniques that can be applied in a variety of situations.